Last updated on October 11th, 2022 at 10:03 pm

 Intel 8086 microprocessor has two units; Execution Unit (EU) and Bus Interface Unit (BIU).
 These 2 units depends on each other to function.

-Units and Registers of 8086 Microprocessor:
+Units of 8086 Microprocessor

-Execution Unit (EU):
+Execution Unit (EU)

 Execution unit receives program instruction codes and data from the BIU.
 Then it executes those and stores the result in the general registers.
 It can also store the data in a memory location or send them to an I/O device using the BIU.
 This unit, EU, has no connection with the system Buses.
 It receives and outputs all its data through BIU.

 Bus Interface Unit

 Bus Interface Unit has connection with the system busses.
 BIU and EU are connected with an internal bus.
 BIU connects EU with the memory or I/O circuits.
 It is responsible for transmitting data, addresses and control signal on the buses.

 General Registers or General Purpose Registers can store both data and addresses.
 All general registers of the Intel 8086 microprocessor can be used for arithmetic and logic operations.
 In the above given figure of Intel 8086 microprocessor, all data, pointer and index registers are general registers.

 There are four segment registers, CS (Code Segment), DS (Data Segment), ES (Extra Segment) and SS (Stack Segment).

-Instruction Pointer (IP):
+Instruction Pointer (IP)

 To access instructions, the Intel 8086 uses the CS and IP registers.
 The CS register contains the segment number of the next instruction, while the IP contains the offset.
 IP is updated each time an instruction is executed.
 As a result, it will then point to the next instruction.
 Unlike other, instructions can not directly manipulate the IP register.
 Thus an instruction may not contain IP as its operand.